Skip to main content

 The successful integration of exogenous hormones hinges upon the availability of specific micronutrients that support enzymatic function and cellular signaling.

 Consider the role of zinc, a trace mineral with extensive involvement in endocrine function.
-Zinc acts as a cofactor for numerous enzymes, including those involved in steroid and metabolism.
+Zinc acts as a cofactor for numerous enzymes, including those involved in steroid hormone synthesis and metabolism.
 Its presence also influences the sensitivity of androgen receptors, which are the cellular docking stations for testosterone and DHT.

 A deficiency in zinc can therefore diminish the cellular response to testosterone, even when circulating levels appear adequate.
 Similarly, B vitamins, particularly B6, B9 (folate), and B12, play a critical role in methylation cycles, which are indispensable for detoxification and the proper elimination of hormone metabolites.
 Impaired methylation due to B vitamin insufficiency can lead to an accumulation of unfavorable hormone byproducts, potentially contributing to systemic inflammation or suboptimal endocrine balance.